 Home loans can be difficult to come by for buyers with less than perfect credit or for those who might have accumulated a few blemishes in their financial history.
-Co-signers can be one solution that makes the purchase possible without changes the basic structure of the loan.
+Co-signers can be one solution that makes the purchase possible without changing the basic structure of the loan.
+The co-signer's income and good credit rating can help the primary borrower obtain mortgage approval.
 But if the primary borrower defaults, the co-signer could end up paying the freight.

 Getting Off the Loan

 Co-signers possess a few ways to remove their names from a mortgage.
 If the main borrower decides to refinance the loan and has the financial means to get approved on her own, your name will be removed as a co-signer, and your responsibility to pay ends.
 If the main borrower or the co-signer pays off the loan in full, the co-signer is also off the hook.

 If a mortgage cosigner dies before the loan is paid in full, the liability then falls completely on the main borrower.
 If the main borrower defaults by the time of the co-signer's death, the cost of the loan may be taken from the estate of the deceased.

 If the person for whom you co-signed the home loan runs into financial difficulties, she may have to file for bankruptcy protection.
 In this case, the home in question might be lost depending on the type of bankruptcy filed, and the loan might be removed from her credit report.

 In the case of a bankruptcy in which the home loan is wiped away for the signer, the co-signer is not penalized with a bankruptcy on her own credit history.
 She is, however, considered to be the only party responsible for paying the loan in full because the main borrower is now off the books.